Profile API

 Note

-For endpoints that are running in your production environment that are actively being used with real-time workflows, you should be careful about making changes to the list of attributes that are available in the index and to the values that are contained within those attributes.
+For endpoints that are running in your production environment that are actively being used with workflows, you should be careful about making changes to the list of attributes that are available in the index and to the values that are contained within those attributes.
 There are two approaches you could take:

 1. Use a sandbox to make changes directly to the “production” index, but run it from the sandbox to validate the changes and the effects those changes may have on the downstream workflow.
 This approach allows you to keep the same index ID in place and helps prevent disruption to any live Profile API integrations.

-2. Build a new index that contains the changes, and then test those changes incrementally downstream on individual locations within the real-time workflow.
+2. Build a new index that contains the changes, and then test those changes incrementally downstream on individual locations within the workflow.
 This requires updating the index ID in the downstream workflow.

 Request to enable